Rodgrad/Laravel-Thumbnail-Image/README.md

   > $thumb = new Thumby(
       $request->image,
-      "storage/thumbnails/",
+      "app/public/portfolio/thumbnail/",
       100
     );

    ...to affect the image.<br/>

    -- $request->image is the resource <br/>
-   -- "storage/thumbnails/"  is the path to destination folder, by default it is set to lead into the [ Public ] . "your path here".<br/>
+   -- "app/public/portfolio/thumbnail/"  is the path to destination folder, by default it is set to lead into the [ Storage ] . "your path here".<br/>
+      For production best use Storage, or it could return 405 error.
    -- 100 is the max size of the thumbnail<br/>
 <br/><br/><br/>